 Physical Development, Ages 1 to 12 Months

-Babies grow rapidly during the first year of life.
+Babies grow quickly during the first year of life.
 Weight, length, and head circumference measurements are plotted on growth charts to monitor your baby's growth over time.
 Most babies:

-- Gain an average of about 4.5 lb (2 kg) to 6 lb (2.7 kg) by 4 months of age.
-Birth weight usually doubles by 6 months of age and triples sometime between 9 and 12 months of age.
+- Gain an average of about 4 lb (2 kg) to 6 lb (2.7 kg) by 4 months of age.
+Birth weight usually doubles by 6 months of age.
+It triples sometime between 9 and 12 months of age.

-It is important to keep in mind that each baby is different, and growth patterns can change between routine well-child checkups.
+Keep in mind that each baby is different.
+Growth patterns can change between routine well-child checkups.
 If you have concerns, talk to your doctor about the many things that can affect your baby's growth.
-Physical growth requires adequate nutrients and a nurturing environment.

 Author: Healthwise Staff